SuryaSekhar14/vercel_blob/docs/index.rst

 Get blob metadata
 ~~~~~~~~~~~~~~~~~

-The head method will return the blob object’s metadata.
+The head method will return the blob object's metadata.

 .. code:: python